-- En-suite bathrooms with flushing toilet, double vanity, shower with hot and cold running water
+- En-suite luxury shower rooms with flushing toilet, double vanity, shower with hot and cold running water.

-- Wi-Fi available in the main lodge building
+- Wi-Fi and charging stations available in the main lodge building.

 Activities at Kyambura Gorge Lodge